spacebabies/website/content/portfolio/lets-build-something-new/index.md

 tutorials teaching the new, correct, way.
 If you follow this one, step by step, at the end you'll have a working add-on.
 Okay, you can skip where I made a mistake.
 Let's do this!

-The code for this excercise is on [GitHub](https://github.com/scrollytelling/pageflow-localfocus).
+The code for this exercise is on [GitHub](https://github.com/scrollytelling/pageflow-localfocus).

 {{< figure src="woohoo-j-lets-do-this-com-14032494.png" title="Let's Do This!" >}}